davidfung/glox/README.md

   - Go does not use header files, hence stuffs put in .h will be put in the corresponding .go file instead.
   - Go nil replaces C NULL.
   - Go use Uppercase for export symbols.
-  - Although no need to implement the hash map mechanics in Go, still have to implement the hashmap access api.
+  - Although no need to implement the hash map mechanics in the Go implementation, still have to implement the hashmap access api.
-  - string interning: do we need to implement that in Go?
+  - String interning: we do not implement string interning in the Go implementation.

 ## Implementation